Generic selectors

 P.C.: Software, data curation, and writing - review and editing.

-Ethical approval and informed consent
+Ethical approval

 Ethical approval for this research was obtained from KLE VK Institute of Dental Sciences Institutional Review Board (Ref.
 No: 1530).
-The study’s purpose was explained to the participants, and their written informed consent was obtained.
+The study’s purpose was explained to the participants, and their informed consent was obtained.

 Conflict of interest